Xenon-Bot/xenon/README.md

 ## Requirements

 You need Python 3.6.x to run the bot. >=3.7 and <=3.5 are not supported!
-Use `pip install -r requirements.txt` to install all requirements.
+Use `pip install -r requirements.txt` to install all python packages.

 ## config.py